-- Mixing different supported host operating systems for the software variant is supported and should not adversely affect cluster operations. - Although mixing license key types IS technically possible within the cluster, it is not recommended.
+- Mixing different supported host operating systems for the software variant is supported and should not adversely affect cluster operations. - Although mixing license key types is technically possible within the cluster, it is not recommended.
 There are likely to be warnings and/or errors within the Admin UI if features only licensed on a sub-set of the cluster are used.
 This is due to the automatic config replicator attempting to apply non-licensed functionality across the cluster. - Cloud instances cannot directly be clustered with non-cloud instances (software, virtual appliance, hardware appliance).
-However, the multi-site cluster management feature enables centralized control of multiple Traffic Manager clusters regardless of location. - The Web Application Firewall feature cannot be used in a mixed-platform cluster (for example, software and virtual appliance).
+However, the multi-site cluster management1 feature enables centralized control of multiple Traffic Manager clusters regardless of location. - The vWAF feature cannot be used in a mixed-platform cluster (for example, software and virtual appliance). - Having different product versions within a cluster is unsupported, except in the case of performing an upgrade (or downgrade) of the entire cluster.
+During this transient state, some Traffic Managers will report that they are running different versions to others in the cluster.
+This is to be expected, and you should find that such error conditions are cleared once all cluster members have been upgraded.